 But there was one game I remember especially that all the teenage boys wanted to play.
 You would pay 10 cents for a chance to win $10.
 They would take a little pig, and grease him up from head to toe with axle grease.
 And they would put him in a pen.
 For 10 cents you could get in the pen and try to catch the pig.
 If you could catch that pig — and hold him — you would win $10.

 I paid my dime and when it was my turn I got in the pen and tried to catch the pig.
 When he ran by, I quickly reached out with my hand and grabbed his leg — and he slipped away.
 I wrapped my arm around him, and he just squirmed one time and he was gone.
 He squirted out of my arms.
 I jumped on him and tried grabbing him by the ears.
 He shook his head and ran away, and I was left lying on the ground.
 No matter what I would do, that pig would slip away every time I thought I had him.

 That’s where I’ve seen that O’Rourke before.
 He’s just like that greased pig.”

-Like many great stories, the jury knows where the story is going.
+Like many grand stories, the jury knows where the story is going.
 But if told right, it is one of the most effective parts of the metaphor.
-The jury anticipates it is coming but they still wait to hear the punch line.
+The jury expects it is coming, but they still wait to hear the punch line.
 Even knowing it is coming, they laugh when the line comes.
-But the best part of this closing is the final line that changes this from a really good closing story to a great one:
+But the best part of this closing is the ending line that changes this from a good closing story to a great one:

 “Now what I want to know is who greased him up that way.”

 I love this line for two reasons.
-One, from the story telling standpoint, it makes one more telling point the jury did not expect as it saw the punch line coming at a time when the lawyer certainly had the jury’s attention.
-But perhaps more importantly, maybe O’Rourke came across as a decent guy, he was an FBI agent after all.
+One, from the storytelling standpoint, it makes one more telling point the jury did not expect as it saw the punch line coming when the lawyer had the jury’s attention.
+But perhaps maybe O’Rourke came across as a decent guy.
+He was an FBI agent.
 This line takes the sting out of the personal attack on the witness while still maintaining the benefit of the metaphor to discredit the witness.